The following are examples of the types of cases Civil-Criminal Litigation Clinic students litigate.

 Peter Thomason is no ordinary farmer.
 As part of the growing national movement to find a more environmentally friendly and sustainable way of life, Thomason began raising goats and chickens on his 1/10th-acre lot in downtown Ypsilanti, Michigan.
 He did this to bring attention to the movement and as a challenge to a city ordinance that prohibited such activities.
 Students litigated issues of first impression through the trial and appellate process while Thomason and others continued to press the city to permit urban farming.
 Using the leverage of the lawsuit and public support for Thomason's activities, the city ultimately changed its ordinance permitting residents to raise chickens and bees within city limits.
 Thomason aptly noted that "the case helped generate support for, and raise awareness of, urban agriculture while, at the same time, giving students a tremendous learning opportunity serving the behind-the-scenes needs of a significant social movement."

-General Clinic students came to the aid of a woman who wanted to clear up a criminal misdemeanor bench warrant.
+Civil-Criminal Litigation Clinic students came to the aid of a woman who wanted to clear up a criminal misdemeanor bench warrant.
 After investigation, students found that she had not one, but at least seven bench warrants for misdemeanors, mostly traffic offenses, going back many years.
 Her student attorneys tackled her cases one by one, appearing in three different courts more than a dozen times.
 They eventually secured placement for her in an alternative program.
 Through creativity and persistence, they helped the client resolve the outstanding cases in a way that permitted her to keep working to support her family.

 The clinic persuaded a federal district court that a state prisoner had been unconstitutionally denied effective assistance of counsel.
 The state appealed and the students not only wrote the brief to the Sixth Circuit, which covered questions of constitutional law and complex habeas procedure, but one student also co-argued the case.
 The three-judge panel of the Sixth Circuit reversed the district court's grant of the habeas petition.
 Undeterred, a new student attorney filed a motion for rehearing

 en banc, which was granted.
 With the assistance of students, the case was re-argued in front of the entire Sixth Circuit, which ultimately granted the habeas petition.
 Since his release from prison, the client is busy taking care of his elderly parents and playing with his grandkids.

-For nearly three decades, students in the General Clinic have spearheaded "impact" cases seeking broad change in prison policy and the way prison inmates are treated.
+For nearly three decades, students in the Civil-Criminal Litigation Clinic have spearheaded "impact" cases seeking broad change in prison policy and the way prison inmates are treated.
 One example is a multiple-year fight to stem the hepatitis C epidemic in Michigan's prisons and prevent its spread outside prison walls.
 With the aid of medical experts, students filed four federal lawsuits including a class action seeking better testing and treatment of inmates with the disease.
 The state ultimately acquiesced, implementing up-to-date testing and treatment protocols similar to the ones drafted by students as part of the class action.
 The students' pleadings were used as models by litigators across the country seeking to file similar lawsuits.

 In litigation that lasted almost six years and involved two federal lawsuits and a bankruptcy court adversary action, students helped prevent the demolition of a 144-unit low-income housing project in Ypsilanti, Michigan.
 Under the terms of the final settlement agreement, HUD awarded 144 Section-8 vouchers to the Ypsilanti Housing Commission to provide rent subsidies to current and former Parkview Apartments residents.
 HUD also conveyed the property to the Commission for a nominal fee and agreed to provide up-front redevelopment grants of up to $5.76 million.
 Renovation is now underway, in a public-private partnership.